An Accurate Evaluation Is Necessary

 There are two types of property: marital and separate.
 The separate property of a spouse remains separate after the divorce with a few exceptions.
 Only the marital property or the marital interest in the separate property is divided, and it is divided in a manner that is “fair and equitable.”
 It may be difficult to determine what is fair and equitable, but the presumption is that equal is fair, absent a reason for an unequal division.

 Where property is separate in part and marital in part, a tracing process is required to allocate the interests and value the marital interests.
 This can be complicated especially in cases where one spouse owned a business before marriage and marital property efforts changed its value.

 The same can be true of real property, and the courts approach those assets and their allocation with a tracing process.
 This process can sometimes be complex, and it may involve the use of experts including business valuators and accountants.
 At Kaer Law, P.C., I provide full-service family law and divorce representation as well as limited scope services.

 I am family law attorney Diane Kaer.
 Throughout more than 35 years of practicing law, I have handled a number of complex divorce proceedings involving complicated property divisions and tracing issues.
-As your divorce attorney, I will thoroughly answer any questions you may have over the division of property.
+I will thoroughly answer any questions you may have over the division of property.
 Contact me today at Kaer Law, P.C., by calling (952) 232-1744.
 You can also email me at any time.